 Responsibilities, roles and duties

 All representatives are expected to review governance documents and participate in the evaluation and recommendation phases of the process.
 Representatives are also asked to act as the first line of communication regarding IT governance to the rest of their academic or administrative unit.
-Voting representatives will contact the non-voting representatives in their bloc and other knowledgeable stakeholders in their unit to gather input for the full SITC.
-Voting members are expected to attend all SITC meetings and to cast a vote that represents the collective view of the bloc he or she represents.
+Members are expected to attend all SITC meetings and to cast votes when needed.
 Members also may be asked to serve on ad hoc committees or to find suitable stakeholders to serve on ad hoc committees.

 Agenda and meetings

-The SITC agenda is gathered and prepared by a governance liaison within University Information Technology and approved by the SITC Chair.
+The SITC agenda is gathered and prepared by a UIT governance liaison and approved by the SITC chair.
 The committee meets once a quarter, but may meet more frequently or hold virtual votes if necessary.
 The meetings are considered open, though space may be limited based on location.